NXT TakeOver: Toronto (2019): Storylines

+Rescheduled match

+On the June 19 episode of NXT, the NXT Breakout Tournament was announced.
+Jordan Myles and Cameron Grimes won their respective semifinal matches on the July 24 and 31 episodes, respectively, and were scheduled to face each other in the finals at TakeOver: Toronto.
+However, on August 8, the match was rescheduled to the August 14 episode of NXT.

 Event

 Preliminary matches

 The event opened with The Street Profits (Angelo Dawkins and Montez Ford) defending the NXT Tag Team Championship against The Undisputed Era (Bobby Fish and Kyle O'Reilly).
-Ford performed a Frog Splash on O'Reilly to retain the title.
+Ford performed a Frog Splash on O'Reilly to retain the titles.

 Next, Io Shirai faced Candice LeRae.
 Shirai forced LeRae to pass out to a Grounded Koji Clutch to win the match by submission.

 After that, The Velveteen Dream defended the NXT North American Championship against Roderick Strong and Pete Dunne.
 Strong performed the End of Heartache on Dunne but Dream performed a Purple Rainmaker on Strong and Dunne.
 Dream pinned Dunne to retain the title.

 In the penultimate bout, Shayna Baszler defended the NXT Women's Championship against Mia Yim.
 Baszler forced Yim to submit to a Figure Four Headscissors to retain the title.

 Main event

-In the main event, Adam Cole defended the NXT Championship against Johnny Gargano in a 2 out of 3 Falls match.
+In the main event, Adam Cole defended the NXT Championship against Johnny Gargano in a 2 out of 3 Falls match (also referred to as a "Three Stages of Hell" match due to each fall being contested under different stipulations).
 The first fall was a singles match.
-Gargano was disqualified for striking Cole with a chair, meaning Cole won the first fall.
+Gargano was disqualified for striking Cole with a chair, meaning Cole was awarded the first fall.
 The second fall was a Street Fight.
 Gargano forced Cole to submit to the Garga-No-Escape to win the second fall.
 The third fall was a Barbed Wire Steel Cage match.
 Cole performed a Panama Sunrise on Gargano for a near-fall.
 Cole performed a Panama Sunrise off a ladder on Gargano for a near-fall.
 Gargano performed an Avalanche Front Flip Piledriver on Cole for a two count.
 Atop the cage, Cole and Gargano fell through a table.
 Cole pinned Gargano to retain the title 2-1.